 In the event that you would require our assistance in the submission of the required reports and in order for Connold and Associates to accurately determine whether your company is classified as a designated employer, please can we request that you provide Tessa at our offices with:

-- The current number of employees on your payroll as at 1 August 2017
+- The projected number of employees on your payroll as at 1 August 2018.

-Please contact Tessa Lourens at our office if you would like us to assist with the relevant submission of your EE report to the Department of Labour.
+Please contact Tessa Lourens at our office using the contact sheet below, if you would like us to assist with the relevant submission of your EE report to the Department of Labour.